ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IStopManagers
 [StopManagers](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IStopManager.cs) let you configure when you want the search to stop.
-StopManagers can be added using the GeneticSearchEngineBuilder.AddStopManager(IStopManager manager) method.
 You can create your own managers by implementing the IStopManager class, or use one of the existing managers.
 Note that there is no limit to the number of StopManagers you can add to your search engine.